- July 14, 2022: PharmCAS application opens

 - Two letters of recommendation

-We recommend that you thoroughly review the PharmCAS preparing to apply information and have unofficial copies of all postsecondary transcripts available before you begin this process.
+We recommend that you thoroughly review the PharmCAS “Before You Apply” information and have unofficial copies of all post-secondary transcripts available before you begin this process.

-Once the PharmCAS application is completed and verified, the data will be forwarded to the UNC Eshelman School of Pharmacy.
+Once your PharmCAS application is completed and verified, the data will be forwarded to the UNC Eshelman School of Pharmacy.

 Submit your information as soon as possible to ensure earlier review by the Admissions Committee.